What Are Pelmeni Dumplings?

 Pelmeni Recipe Russian Dumplings (Пельмени)

-Pelmeni are Russian dumplings with a juicy meat filling, traditional Russian comfort food.
-It's found in every Russian's freezer, and around the former Soviet States.
+Winter is the perfect time to make Pelmeni (Пельмени).
+A boiled Russian dumpling made with a juicy meat filling, traditional comfort food.
+Pelmeni are found in every Russian's freezer, and popular in former Soviet States.
 Similar to Vareniki, Pierogies, Uszka, and Manti.
 From Russia with love.
 Pelmeni Recipe

 Pelmeni Dough ingredients